Ggariv/Project-1/README.md

 THEN I am randomly presented to a new variety of dishes from different places.
 OVERALL
-WHEN I look for a new dish based on these criteria THEN I am getting not only the name of the dish, also the required ingredients, how to prepare it, its nutritional value and its taste.
+WHEN I look for a new dish based on these criteria THEN I am getting not only the name of the dish, also the required ingredients and how to prepare it.

 - - -
 © 2022 IntelSwift llc. brand.
 Confidential and Proprietary.
 All Rights Reserved.